canonical/k8s-snap/docs/src/snap/howto/epa.md

 ```

-Now let’s enable DPDK, first by cloning the DPDK repo, and then placing the script that will bind the VFs to the VFIO-PCI driver in the location that will run automatically each time the system boots up, so the VFIO (Virtual Function I/O) bindings are applied consistently:
+Now enable DPDK, first by cloning the DPDK repo, and then placing the script which
+will bind the VFs to the VFIO-PCI driver in the location that will run
+automatically each time the system boots up, so the VFIO
+(Virtual Function I/O) bindings are applied consistently:

 ```
 git clone https://github.com/DPDK/dpdk.git /home/ubuntu/dpdk